BBQ and Kansas City, Jambalaya and New Orleans, Coffee and Seattle, Mexican food and Tempe. Some things just go

-A funny name with a good story: The term “Gadzooks” originated from owner Aaron Pool’s roommate.
-When Pool’s roommate opened the fridge and saw his leftovers were eaten, he would yell “Gadzooks!”
+A funny name with a good story: The term “Gadzooks” originated from the owner, Aaron Pool’s roommate.
+When Pool’s roommate opened the fridge and saw his leftovers were eaten, he would yell, “Gadzooks!”
 You probably won’t bring home leftovers if you eat at Gadzooks — their food is that good.
 You can make your own enchiladas here by choosing your meat or vegetarian options, opting for red or green sauce (insider tip – order it “Christmas style” to get both), and then choose your toppings like cheese, guacamole, cabbage and more.
 Their menu also includes tacos, tortilla soup and other tasty items.
-And if you have room for more, try their pumpkin cookies which are the perfect ending to your meal.
-So delicious!
+Don’t skip the pumpkin cookies!
+It makes for the perfect ending to your meal.

 Located inside Arizona Mills, this family-owned eatery showcases raspados, a Mexican-style shaved iced drink made popular in Michoacan, Mexico.
 The owner and his family are from Michoacan and that’s what inspired their restaurant’s menu of authentic raspados, sopes, gorditas, caldos and more flavorful dishes.
 They use 100% natural ingredients (fresh fruit and not syrup).
 Order a fresh Tamarindo Obispo with shaved ice, fruit, lechero (condensed milk) and ice cream.
 Or order a more traditional raspado without the ice cream.
 Mango, Coconut and Strawberry are all very popular.